Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 But using the `activatedRouteValue` signal directly is a bit more concise.
 Apart from that, it's of course more interesting to initialize `queryParamValue` with something connected to `activatedRoute` and not just an empty string.
 So this is definitely a better solution than before.

-Coming back to our goal, the only missing part is connecting changes made to our writable `queryParamValue` signal to Angular's router state and the browser url.
+Coming back to our goal, the only missing part is connecting changes made to our writable `queryParamValue` signal to Angular's router state and the browser URL.
 This way we would achieve the desired two-way binding.

 Let's implement the missing part with another effect: